Jane Pauley

 Biography

-Jane Pauley is anchor of the award-winning CBS SUNDAY MORNING, a role she began in September 2016.
+Jane Pauley is the anchor of CBS NEWS SUNDAY MORNING.

-Pauley is the recipient of multiple Emmys, the Walter Cronkite Award for Excellence in Journalism, the Edward R. Murrow Award for outstanding achievement and the Gracie Allen Award from the Foundation of American Women in Radio & Television.
-Pauley is a member of the Broadcast and Cable Hall of Fame.
+A respected broadcast journalist for more than 50 years, Pauley is the recipient of numerous awards, including multiple Emmys, the Walter Cronkite Award for Excellence in Journalism, the Edward R. Murrow Award for Outstanding Achievement and the Gracie Allen Award from the Foundation of American Women in Radio and Television.
+She is a member of the Broadcast and Cable Hall of Fame.

 She and her husband, Doonesbury cartoonist Garry Trudeau, are the parents of three grown children.